casdoor/casdoor-website/docs/provider/oauth/Wechat.md

 ## WeChat:heavy_check_mark:

-Visit [WeChat developer platform](https://open.weixin.qq.com/), register as a developer, after your web application or your mobile application is approved, then you get you App Id and App Secret.
+Visit [WeChat developer platform](https://open.weixin.qq.com/), and register as a developer.
+After your web application or your mobile application is approved, then you get your App Id and App Secret.

 ![wechat](/img/providers/OAuth/wechat.png)